 I nibbled my food silently.

-“Whose blood is that?”
+is that?”
+Tell her

 “It’s Aunt Ulla’s blood,” I said.
 “I hit her on the head with a rolling pin.”

 I risked another glance into her face.
 Nothing.
+Told you

 “And?”
 Rosalee prompted.

-Did she want details?
+Did she want details

 “Aunt Ulla’s blood spurted everywhere, onto my dress, into my eyes.”
 I blinked hard in remembrance.
 “It burned.”
 I fingered the smidges at my waist.
 “I thought I’d cleaned myself up, but apparently—”